larry801/online_ocr/source/readme.md

 There is no additional configuration for these API.

 ## Update Log

 ### 0.6
-Added proxy settings for people work in a coperate environment.
+Added proxy settings for people with access of Internet behind a specific proxy.
-Added
+Added serveral general options.
+Fix unicode decode error due to sending unicode url to urllib3.

 ### 0.5
 Fix unicode error if OCR engine upload image file directly instead of base64 encode.